• Skip to primary navigation

 Variations

-Here are some different ways to play around with this recipe.
+Here are some different ways to play around with this cranberry Champagne cocktail.
 I'd love to hear if you come up with variations of your own!

-• Non-alcoholic - instead of sparkling wine, use sparkling apple cider or cranberry flavored seltzer, and a little orange juice instead of the orange liqueur.
+• Non-alcoholic - you can make this into a Poinsettia Mocktail easily!
+Instead of sparkling wine, use sparkling apple cider or even cranberry flavored seltzer.
+You can also use Lyre's Orange Sec, or this sugar free Triple Sec Syrup, instead of the orange liqueur.

 • Cinnamon - instead of the orange liqueur, try adding a little cinnamon syrup.